-Duty teachers arrive at 7:30 a.m. for the supervision of students.
-Students arriving after 7:30 a.m. are to go directly to their classrooms when they arrive at school.
+Duty teachers arrive at 7:30 am for the supervision of students.
+Students arriving after 7:30 am are to go directly to their classrooms when they arrive at school.
 Teachers are at assigned classroom positions by 7:30 am unless on duty.
-Parents are responsible for children who arrive before 7:30 a.m.